marsbroshok/bikes-prediction-datalab-google/readme.md

 Congrats!
 You are done with synchronizing VLille data with your historical storage in BigQuery dataset.

 ### Data Exploration
-Follow descriptions in Google Datalab Notebook to perform of verifiy how to:
+Follow descriptions in Google Datalab Notebook [VLille Datalab Example](https://github.com/marsbroshok/bikes-prediction-datalab-google/blob/master/VLille%20Datalab%20Example.ipynb) to perform of verifiy how to:

 * Query data from Google BigQuery table
 * Visualize data using Google Charts in Datalab